-Factors like accessibility, location and job complexity can greatly increase or lower your total siding cost.
+Factors like accessibility, location and job complexity can greatly increase or lower your total siding installation cost.

-Moreover, depending on your desired siding board exposure and color, siding material prices will vary significantly.
+Moreover, depending on your desired siding board exposure and color, material prices for James Hardie will vary significantly.
 Also, keep in mind that you need to include the cost of trim, be it wood or PVC / AZEK trim board.
 We will discuss trim prices below.

 Lastly, siding removal and disposal will add $1,500-2,500 to the total cost, depending on the size of the house and the type of old siding you have.